iss4cf0ng/DuplexSpyCS/README.md

   - Record
   - Speak text
   - Play System Sound
-- Multiple Desktop (This can use for monitoring multiple Windows machine.)
+- Multiple Desktop (Can be used to monitor multiple Windows machines.)
 - Multiple Webcam

 # Network Architecture